MicroEJ/docs/PlatformDeveloperGuide/uiMicroui.rst

 Architecture
 ============

 MicroUI library is the entry point to perform some drawings on a display and to interact with user input events.
 This library contains only a minimal set of basic APIs.
-High-level libraries can be used to have more expressive power.
-In addition with this restricted set of APIs, the MicroUI implementation has been designed so that the EDC and BON footprint is minimal.
+High-level libraries can be used to have more expressive power, such as :ref:`mwt` .
+In addition to this restricted set of APIs, the MicroUI implementation has been designed so that the EDC and BON footprint is minimal.

 At MicroEJ application startup all MicroUI objects relative to the I/O devices are created and accessible.
 The following MicroUI methods allow you to access these internal objects: